The Importance Of Training Lone Workers

 Diffusing aggression and conflict resolution

-Unfortunately, workers dealing with members of the public or directly with customers are likely to experience aggression, with the Crime Survey for England and Wales reporting that there were 739,000 incidents of violence at work in 2018/19.
+Unfortunately, workers dealing with members of the public or directly with customers are likely to experience aggression, with the Crime Survey for England and Wales reporting that there were 649,000 incidents of violence at work in 2022/23.

 To avoid an incident escalating to the point of violence, workers should be trained on how to identify the signs that an individual is becoming aggressive and how to diffuse the situation.
 An employee being able to confidently and effectively prevent an aggressive situation from becoming violent will help them to safely exit before it can escalate further.
-Here is more guidance on the importance of conflict resolution
+Here is more guidance on the importance of conflict resolution.

-Preventing accidents by understanding causes
+Preventing accidents by understanding the causes

 According to the latest HSE injury and ill-health statistics, the biggest cause of workplace injuries remains slips, trips and falls, followed by handling, lifting or carrying and then being struck by a moving object.
 Being aware of how these accidents happen and understanding how to prevent them will reduce a lone worker’s risk of becoming another statistic.